Think of all the people who’ve passed away, you still love them don’t you? That bond of love is unbreakable, the only thing to survive death.

 This book taught me that without death we would do nothing.
 Having a limited amount of time forces us to be productive.
 So we seek our life purpose and create with a sense of urgency. #AMustRead

 For what I didn’t know would be my last time I look at her.
 I want to tell her she is my favorite person, my hero; that if I could I would switch places with her, that I love her.
-But I couldn’t do it, because in my family being sensitive was seen as weak.
+But I couldn’t do it because in my family being sensitive was seen as weak.
 As a child my mother often chided me for this characteristic, making me ashamed to show emotion.
-It wasn’t until I got older, that I learned being vulnerable, to let your guard down, open your heart to others, is actually a marker of strength.
-Not weakness.
+It wasn’t until I got older that I learned being vulnerable, to let your guard down and open your heart to others, is actually a marker of strength not weakness.
 Anybody can be cruel, but to be vulnerable is for the brave.

 I will always wish I was brave that day.